justin-napolitano/analyst-resume/README.md

-# my-resume
+# analyst-resume

-A customizable LaTeX resume/CV template designed to provide a clean, professional layout with flexibility for personal style.
-Inspired by popular templates like AltaCV and AwesomeCV, this template runs on XeLaTeX and offers multiple page styles and color options.
+A customizable LaTeX resume template designed for clarity, professionalism, and flexibility.
+This project provides a clean layout powered by XeLaTeX with build automation to streamline resume generation.

 ---

 ## Features

-- Clean and professional resume layout
+- Clean and professional resume layout using LaTeX
 - Multiple page styles with header and highlight bar options
 - Support for single-sided and double-sided highlight bar placement
 - Easily customizable colors and sections
 - Compatible with XeLaTeX for advanced font and language support
+- Build automation via Python script and Makefile
-- Includes example PDFs demonstrating layout possibilities
+- Example PDFs included demonstrating layout options

 ## Tech Stack

 - **Primary Language:** TeX (LaTeX)
-- **Build Script:** Python (for build automation)
+- **Build Script:** Python
 - **Tools:** XeLaTeX, Makefile

 ## Getting Started